concytec-pe/guidelines-cris-managers/docs/cerif_xml_publication_entity.rst

 Volume
 ^^^^^^
-:Description: The volume of the publishing channel where this publication appeared
+:Descripción: The volume of the publishing channel where this publication appeared
 :Use: optional (0..1)
 :Representation: XML element ``Volume``
 :CERIF: the ResultPublication.Volume attribute (`<https://w3id.org/cerif/model#ResultPublication.Volume>`_)